Modifications and improvements

-Related to that is the harsh engine brake in first and second gear is another small complaint I have.
-When riding in one of those gears and then fully closing the throttle it almost feels like being thrown over the handle bar.
+The harsh engine brake in first and second gear is another small complaint I have.
+When riding in one of those gears and then closing the throttle it almost feels like being thrown over the handle bar.

 None of that is a deal breaker for me, but it’s annoying.
-And since my Streetfighter doesn’t have these annoying issues, it feels like Ducati could have done a better job here.
+And since my Streetfighter doesn’t have these issues, it feels like Ducati could have done a better job here.

 Finally, the cheap (non-adjustable) front forks create a constant buzzing sensation on the handlebar.
 There are plenty of threads in online forums on how to upgrade the front forks, and it’s on my list of future upgrades too.
 Apparently it makes a huge difference.